 Humidity is quite beneficial for a Frenchie.
 Dry air can irritate your dog’s nose passage and throat.
-Also, if you’re living in a dry climate, dry air might be causing excessive snoring.
+If you’re living in a dry climate, dry air might be causing excessive snoring.
 In that scenario, it is recommended to use a humidifier to get more moisture in the air.

-It would be best if you also avoid smoking in front of your Frenchie.
+Do French Bulldogs Snore?
+Than it would be best if you also avoid smoking in front of your Frenchie.
 Like dust particles, cigarette smoke can also irritate your dog’s throat and nose.
-This can lead to swelling and increased phlegm, reducing airflow and causing your Frenchie to snore.
+This can lead to swelling and increased phlegm, reducing their airflow and causing your Frenchie to snore.

 Cool Room with Fresh Air

-Like humans, French Bulldogs do not like sleeping in a hot environment.
+Just like humans, French Bulldogs do not like to sleep in a hot environment.
 Their air passage will become stuffy in a dry and hot room, leading to excessive snoring.
 To overcome this problem, you can put your Frenchie to sleep in a cool room with fresh air.